Superbition/Celestte-Docs/docs/security/encryption.md

 Support for `libsodium` is coming.

+<div class="warnMsg">You should make sure you have generated an encryption key by running the <code>php polyel key:generate</code> command, a backup of the current key is created but please keep all encryption keys safe.</div>

 ## Configuration

 You can find the configuration for encryption inside `/config/main.php` where you should make sure you have a secure encryption key generated, which respects the required cipher key length depending on which cipher you are using.
 You can use `php polyel key:gen` to build an encryption key for you which uses PHP's secure `random_bytes()` method.